imfatant/test/README.md

     pacmd set-card-profile 0 a2dp_sink
     aplay /usr/share/sounds/alsa/Front_Center.wav

 That's all there is to it.
+By the way, if you're going to use a speech synth, I recommend Festival.